This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 Will New Zealand intervene in South Africa v Israel?

-The government has not yet made a decision on whether it will intervene in South Africa v Israel which concerns the Convention on the Prevention and Punishment of the Crime of Genocide.
+The government has not yet made a decision on whether it will intervene in South Africa v Israel.
 The case is at an early stage and is likely to take several years.
 New Zealand rarely intervenes in disputes between States in the ICJ.

-What is New Zealand’s position on the ICJ’s advisory opinion?
+What is New Zealand’s position on the ICJ’s Advisory Opinion of 19 July 2024?

 The Court also concluded that Israel must immediately cease all new settlement activities, remove all settlers from the occupied Palestinian territories and make reparations for the damage caused.